When sending messages to patients you can either manually type a message, or pick one from a list.

 Therefore it’s important to only send messages as ‘Reply required’ if you actually need a response from the patient.
 Because if the patient doesn’t reply, they won’t see any messages you sent afterwards.

-Finishing a request with unanswered 'reply required' messages
+Completing a request with unanswered 'reply required' messages

-If you click the 'Finish' button where the patient has not answered all the questions you have asked them, it will be sent to the 'Awaiting response' inbox.
-When the patient replies, it will go back into the 'Unassigned' inbox (this is in case the patient responds on a day you are not working).
-This feature is useful if you want to clear your inbox without closing requests.
+If you select the Complete message button where the patient has not answered all the Reply required questions you have asked them, it will remain in the Awaiting response inbox.
+Doing this can be useful if you want to clear your inbox without closing requests.